About this Artist

 Hailed for the natural ease of his conducting and the compelling insight of his musicianship, JAMES GAFFIGAN continues to attract international attention and is one of the most outstanding American conductors working today.

-James Gaffigan is currently the Chief Conductor of the Lucerne Symphony Orchestra and Principal Guest Conductor of the Netherlands Radio Philharmonic Orchestra, a position which was recently extended through 2023.
-Since becoming Chief Conductor of the Lucerne Symphony Orchestra James has made a very significant impact on the orchestra's profile, both nationally and internationally, with a number of highly successful tours and recordings.
+James Gaffigan is currently the Chief Conductor of the Lucerne Symphony Orchestra and Principal Guest Conductor of the Netherlands Radio Philharmonic Orchestra, a position which was recently extended for the third time.
+Since becoming Chief Conductor of the Lucerne Symphony Orchestra, James has made a very significant impact on the orchestra's profile, both nationally and internationally, with a number of highly successful tours and recordings.
 In recognition of this success his contract has been further extended until 2022.

-Born in New York, James was named first prize winner of the 2004 Sir Georg Solti International Conducting Competition.
+Born in New York, James was named first-prize winner of the 2004 Sir Georg Solti International Conducting Competition.
 In 2009, he completed a three-year tenure as Associate Conductor of the San Francisco Symphony, in a position specially created for him by Michael Tilson Thomas.
-Prior to that appointment James was Assistant Conductor of the Cleveland Orchestra, where he worked under Music Director Franz Welser Möst.
+Prior to that appointment, James was Assistant Conductor of the Cleveland Orchestra, where he worked under Music Director Franz Welser-Möst.